 During the period 2015-2024, Iran's overall power generation is expected to increase by an annual average of 3.3%, to 295.1TWh.
-Driving this growth in the near term is the output from the country's first nuclear power facility, which was connected to the national grid in early 2013, and became fully operational in late 2013.
-An increase in natural gas generation is likely to be the main driver of generation growth, and is forecast to account for 73.2% of total generation in 2024 versus 68% in 2015.
+Driving this growth in the near term is the output from the country's first nuclear power facility, which was connected to the national grid in early 2013, and became fully operational in late 2014.
+Over the longer term, an increase in natural gas generation is likely to be the main driver of generation growth, and we forecast natural gas to account for 73.2% of total generation in 2024 (versus 68% in 2015).
 Non-hydro renewables are expected to deliver average annual supply growth of 2.5% over the 2015-2024 period.

-As a result of significant state investment in the generation sector, a number of new power plants (mainly hydroelectric and combined-cycle) have come online.
-Conventional thermal sources are expected to remain the dominant fuel for electricity generation, with many power projects under construction or planned set to utilise gas.
+Recent growth has been driven by significant state investment in the sector, with a number of new power plants having coming online recently, mostly using hydro and combined cycle power generation.
 In the first two months of 2013, Iran inaugurated three power plants, with the Shirkouh power plant - a 484MW combined cycle power plant in the central province of Yazd - the most recent.
 The other two plants are the Shahid Bastami power plant in the city of Shahrood and Quds power plant in the city of Semnan, both of which have a production capacity of 324MW.